Chestnut: Australia and New Zealand

-Cultivation, pests, and diseases
+Cultivation ecology

 Climate and seasonal germination cycle

 Chestnuts produce a better crop when subjected to chill temperatures during the dormant period.
 Frosts and snowfalls are beneficial rather than harmful to the trees.
-The dormant plant is very cold-hardy in Britain, to the Royal Horticultural Society's H6 hardiness rating, to -20°C. Chestnut is hardy to USDA zone 5, which is -20 F lower in average minimal temperature than London in zone 9.
+The dormant plant is very cold-hardy in Britain, to the Royal Horticultural Society's H6 hardiness rating, to -20 °C. Chestnut is hardy to USDA zone 5, which is -20 F lower in average minimal temperature than London in zone 9.
 The young growth in spring, even on mature plants, however, is frost-tender; bud-burst is later than most other fruit trees, so late frosts can be damaging to young buds.